yegor256/blog/static/quotes.md

 title: "Quotes"
 description: |
-  Here is a more or less complete list of my favorite quotes, taken from very different sources.
+  Here is a more or less complete list of my favorite quotes, taken from very different sources; they are not mine, I just love them.
 permalink: quotes.html
 keywords:
   - quotes